ysdn2018/the-next-website/src/content/graduates/rana-soliman.md

   our communities.
 She believes in the power of learning from one another, exploring many new opportunities, and pushing boundaries.
 hobbies: >-
-  Catching up on hockey news, Sightseeing and photographing, Finding cool tunes, and Consuming lots of poutine
+  Catching up on hockey news, Art gallery hopping, Sightseeing and photographing, Finding cool tunes, and Consuming lots of poutine
 music: 'Hip-hop, Rap, and Alternative'
 typeface: Dala Floda
 twitter: 'https://twitter.com/ransolz'